winterchipmunk/guidemo/README.md

 # guidemo

-`demo` is a spring boot project providing demo restful services.
+`demo` is a spring boot project providing restful services for demo.

 `gui` is an Angular project.